 kubectl exec -it -n proj-f3y745 mysite-presslabs-ajj0r-6f44fd564d-7wld2 -- bash

 Now you can use WP-CLI commands, e.g. list all installed plugins:

 wp plugin list

-As a shortcut version, you can also run WP-CLI using the commands from Getting Started - Run WP-CLI , which already contain your project namespace, so all you have to do is connect to your cluster and run these commands.
+As a shortcut version, you can also run WP-CLI using the commands from Commands - Run WP-CLI , which already contain your project namespace, so all you have to do is connect to your cluster and run these commands.

-If you need to access the database pod, see the commands from Getting Started - connect to the databse .
+If you need to access the database pod, see the commands from Commands - connect to the database .